hpides/BDL/tutorial_06_spark_setup.md

 /opt/spark/sbin/start-all.sh
 ```

-You can access the Web UI via http://node01:8080 and the Histery Server UI via http://node01:18080
+You can access the web UIs of Spark via http://node01:8080 and the history server via http://node01:18080, respectively.

-### Execute Word Count Example
+### Word Count Example

 Type `spark-shell` and execute: